 We snorkeled from a boat by a little lighthouse called El Farito.
 The current was strong and we just sort of floated along without much swimming.
 The water was warm and the underwater life was so beautiful.
 We saw all sorts of colorful fish, big ones, and little ones and also some cute little brown speckly rays.
 We saw many barracuda just watching us.
 Some of them were quite large.
 There was a great variety of coral.
 We were hoping to see a shark or two, but we didn’t.

 Another snorkel spot:).
 We visited the MUSA, which is a really cool underwater museum.
 We have snorkeled in LOTS of different places and have never seen anything like this.
 In an effort to recover underwater life from a recent hurricane and to encourage new coral life, there are nearly 500 life-sized sculptures submerged underwater.
 Our guides told us it was at a depth of about 30 feet.
 They are oddly cool and a little eery at the same time.
 Most of the sculptures are human figures… It is located near the Los Manchones reef.
 You can only snorkel here from a boat.
 The waves were quite large but honestly, in the water, we didn’t feel them that much.
 The reef and the underwater museum were fascinating and we sure did love everything that we saw.

 The Best Tour Company in Cancun

 One of our favorite ways to prepare for any trip is to color and talk about the things we are going to see when we are visiting.
 It really helps everyone (especially the little ones) to get an idea of some fun things we are going to see and they really help to get everyone excited for the trip!
-Click to download our FREE Chichen Itza Printable Coloring Page now!
+Click to download our Chichen Itza Printable coloring page now!